Frances Mary Darby -- Elloree

 Burial will be in Mount Zion AME Church Cemetery.

-Viewing will be held from 1 to 6 p.m.
+Viewing was held from 1 to 6 p.m.
 Friday, Jan.
 21. Friends may call at the residence and at the funeral home.
 The family will be receiving limited guests due to COVID-19.

 Online condolences may be made at gloversfuneralhome.com.